-Old-age pension (social insurance): The monthly pension is 55% of the wage base plus 1% of the insured's average monthly earnings (but not less than 1% of the minimum old-age pension) for each year of coverage over 25 (men) and 20 (women) years.
+Old-age pension (social insurance): The monthly pension is 55% of the wage base plus 1% of the insured's average monthly earnings for each year of coverage over 25 (men) and 20 (women) years.
 An additional 1% of the insured's average monthly earnings is paid for each year of coverage exceeding 10 years in hazardous work (seven and a half years for women), up to 20%.